jrfnl/clearPHP/_rules/good-practices/declares-or-executes.md

 ### Rule Details

-This rule require that files contains only definitions for functions, constants, classes, traits or interfaces.
+This rule requires that files contains only definitions for functions, constants, classes, traits or interfaces.
 A few exceptions may apply to conditional definitions and direct access prevention.

 The following patterns are considered warnings: